fredericobenevides/ruby_clone/README.md

       end
     end

-  Another example using suffix with the Time class of Ruby :
+  Another example using suffix with the Time class of Ruby to generate the date with timestamp "yyyyMMdd_hhmmss" :

     profile :my_profile do
       from "/my/source_folder/"
       to "/my/destination_folder", delete: true do
-        backup "/my/backup_folder", suffix: "_#{Time.now.strftime("%Y%m%d")}"
+        backup "/my/backup_folder", suffix: "_#{Time.now.strftime("%Y%m%d_%H%M%S")}"
       end
     end

+  **NOTE**: Changing the suffix will not change the **RubyClone** control key.
+Since this key control how to remove the old duplicated files.

+3. Disabling the default suffix - backup "folder", disable_suffix: true

+  If for some reason you want to disable the file suffix in the backup folder you can set true for 'default_true'.
+Doing that all the files that are moved to "/my/backup_folder" will have the same name and it will get override by a new file.
+Example:

+    profile :my_profile do
+      from "/my/source_folder/"
+      to "/my/destination_folder", delete: true do
+        backup "/my/backup_folder", disable_suffix: true
+      end
+    end

+  **NOTE**: This kind of setup will **backup only one file** and nothing more.

+4. Changing how many files you want to backup - backup "folder", limit: 10

+  **RubyClone** have a default to save 5 files "/my/backup_folder" that have the same name.
+If you want to change the limit you just need to set up the option limit with the number of files to save.
+  Example:

+    profile :my_profile do
+      from "/my/source_folder/"
+      to "/my/destination_folder", delete: true do
+        backup "/my/backup_folder", limit: 20
+      end
+    end

+    Now "/my/backup_folder" will save 20 files with the same name.

+5. Disabling the limit of files to save.
+Save unlimited files - backup "folder", limit: :unlimited

+  If for some reason you want to backup all files that are **updated** or **deleted** you need to set up the 'limit' option with ':unlimited'
+  Example:

+    profile :my_profile do
+      from "/my/source_folder/"
+      to "/my/destination_folder", delete: true do
+        backup "/my/backup_folder", limit: :unlimited
+      end
+    end

+  Now all files will be saved, until you change the 'limit' to a specific number to erased all the old files that passed the new limit.

-* Disabling the output commands of RSync - config show_command: false, show_output: false
+### Disabling the output commands of RSync - config options

-  **RubyClone** offers the possibility to not show the rsync command generated (show_command) and rsync output (show_output).
+1.  **RubyClone** offers the possibility to not show the rsync command generated (show_command) and rsync output (show_output).
 To use it, you need to set up in the top of your **RubyClone** file the 'config' and the commands you want to disable.
 Example: